 The lack of pre-purchase due diligence was no defense in an off-the-plan purchase of a Surfer Paradise $16.85m penthouse, again highlighting the need for buyers to seek professional valuation and legal advice before signing the dotted line.
 It also serves as a warning to buyers waiting settlement in the reportedly over supplied Brisbane City unit markets, that they won’t simply be able to forgo their deposit and walk away from an agreed price that turns out to be way over market value.

-A buyer who contracted to buy an off-the-plan buy of the “prestigious four-floor penthouse” atop Soul in April 2006 paying a $1.68m non-refundable deposit, claimed he only agreed to the $16.85 m price when the selling agent said that smaller penthouse at Jade had sold for $20 million and that the Q1 penthouse sold for $7.8m but had half the floor size of the Soul penthouse — both sales that were untrue.
+A buyer who contracted to buy an off-the-plan buy of the “prestigious four-floor penthouse” atop Soul in April 2006 paying a $1.68m non-refundable deposit, claimed he only agreed to the $16.85 m price when the selling agent said that smaller penthouse at Jade had sold for $20 million and that the Q1 penthouse sold for $7.8m but had half the floor size of the Soul penthouse — both were untrue.

 The buyer failed to complete settlement August 2012.
 In 2014 the developer elected to terminate the contract of sale and commence legal proceedings against the buyer claiming damages for breach of contract.